hippware/dawdle/README.md

 ## Setting Up Your SQS Queues

 Obviously the configured SQS queues need to exist and be accessible by your application.
-Basic AWS authentication is handled by [ex_aws](https://github.com/ex-aws/ex_aws).
+AWS authentication is handled by [ex_aws](https://github.com/ex-aws/ex_aws).
 If you're already using `ex_aws` for something else, your configuration should already be good.
-If not, follow the configuration guide on that page to set up your AWS key.
+If not, follow the configuration instructions on that page to set up your AWS key.

 The queues themselves *must* be SQS's "Standard Queue" (not "FIFO Queue").
 They can be configured with default values, __except__ that: